 Breast cancer is most common in female dogs, but it can occur in male dogs also.
 It usually occurs in middle-aged to older dogs, particularly if they are not spayed or were spayed later on in life.
 This is because the hormones associated with the heat cycle can trigger abnormal growth of the mammary cells.
 This is a good reason to spay your female puppy.

 Treatment for this type of dog cancer is surgery to cut away the lump, followed by chemotherapy.
 If the dog is female, you will be advised to have her spayed to remove the chances of hormonal activity that could set off cancer again.
-Unfortunately, in many dogs, by the time breast cancer is diagnosed, it has already spread to the internal organs, and the outcome is not good.
+Unfortunately, by the time breast cancer is diagnosed in many dogs, it has already spread to the internal organs, and the outcome is not good.

 Canine Osteosarcoma (Bone Cancer)